Pilot Study of (MR) Imaging With Pyruvate (13C) to Detect High Grade Prostate Cancer (pyruvate)

 Inclusion Criteria:

-• Biopsy-proven adenocarcinoma of the prostate; biopsy may be performed outside of University of California San Francisco (UCSF), if detailed results of sextant biopsy are available; a minimum of 20 patients out of a planned enrollment of 50 patients must have high-risk disease as defined by primary Gleason score of 4 or 5 on prior prostate biopsy
+• Biopsy-proven adenocarcinoma of the prostate.
+Biopsy may be performed outside of University of California, San Francisco (UCSF), if detailed results of sextant biopsy are available.
+For Cohort A only, a minimum of 20 participants out of a planned enrollment of 50 patients must have high-risk disease as defined by primary Gleason score of 4 or 5 on prior prostate biopsy.

-• Planned radical prostatectomy at UCSF within 12 weeks following protocol MRI/MRSI
+• Cohort A only: Planned radical prostatectomy at UCSF within 12 weeks following protocol MRI/MRSI.

-• The subject is able and willing to comply with study procedures and provide signed and dated informed consent
+• The participant is able and willing to comply with study procedures and provide signed and dated informed consent

 • Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1